JGCRI/stitches_in_r/README.md

 2. Because of the nesting of the `STITCHES-dashboard` directory in this R project, the markdown will look for any data directories in `STITCHES-dashboard`.
 The console will look for any data directories in the same level as the R project.
 I got around it by a copy of a `data` directory in each place.
 When I test code from console, it generates data and pulls from the one, and when I knit the markdown, it generates and pulls from the other.
 ## Step 3 - `r-reticulate` virtual environment

 I could not figure out how to force reticulate to use the right version of python and have access to python packages without creating a virtual environment.
+There are probably some redudancies in the setup.

-Also, I _barely_ understand virtual environments, so I'm sure there are redundancies.
-But I'm superstitious so once i got something that worked from scratch, I stopped.
-The below code block must be executed in Rstudio before knitting to set things up:
+The below code block must be executed in Rstudio before knitting to set things up to create the virtual environment and make sure pyton 3.9 is included in it:

 ```{r, eval=FALSE}
 ###############################################################################